Seerow0/-MK-II-Nicholas-J-Website-/README.md

-type in fa to locate the symbols to change on website, even the bottom with made with heart by on the bottom _theme.scss change the light mode and dark mode colors/symbols "@include themed(content, "🌙", "🌞");"
+type in fa to locate the symbols to change on website, even the bottom with made with heart by on the bottom _theme.scss change the light mode and dark mode colors/symbols "@include themed(content, "🌙", "🌞");" include footer, change what shows at the bottom of the page https://fontawesome.com/v4/icon/github https://seerow0.github.io/W2/ https://youssefraafatnasry.github.io/portfolYOU/docs/ check the other forks to see how they work good reference: https://github.com/bernhardrieder/bernhardrieder.github.io

-https://fontawesome.com/v4/icon/github
-https://seerow0.github.io/W2/ https://youssefraafatnasry.github.io/portfolYOU/docs/
-check the other forks to see how they work good reference: https://github.com/bernhardrieder/bernhardrieder.github.io